 For more than 80 years, Columbia College has sustained an extensive Core Curriculum, required of all students, which serves as an intensive introduction to the great ideas of Western literature, art, music, and philosophy.
 In the University’s 250th year, we launched a complementary course in science to be taken by all first-year students.

-As not all laboratories will have openings this year, applicants are encouraged to consult web pages of the department or departments relevant to their discipline, and to contact specific faculty members or research groups with which they would like to be associated.
-The program will appoint a number of post-doctoral fellows in the natural sciences for the academic year 2013-2014.
-We invite applications from qualified candidates who have received or will expect to receive the Ph.D. between1 January 2009 and 1 July 2013.
+Frontiers of Science is a one-semester course that integrates modern science into the Core Curriculum of Columbia College in order to introduce exciting scientific ideas and inculcate scientific habits of mind.
+The program will appoint a number of post-doctoral fellows in the natural sciences for the academic year 2019-2020.
+We invite applications from qualified candidates who have received or expect to receive the Ph.D. before June 30, 2019 and have demonstrated teaching experience.
 Columbia Science Fellows hold the rank of Lecturer in Discipline in an appropriate natural science department.
-The fellowship is renewable for a second and third year based on satisfactory performance
+The fellowship is renewable for a second and third year based on satisfactory performance.

-To apply, please visit our online site: https://pa334.peopleadmin.com/postings/2114
+To apply, please visit: https://pa334.peopleadmin.com/postings/2114

 Applications will be evaluated by faculty specialists and an interdisciplinary committee; research should be presented appropriately.